 - My paper "Cognitive penetration and the tribunal of experience" has been published OnlineFirst for a special issue of The Review of Philosophy and Psychology devoted to cognitive penetration of perception.

-- I'll have a review of Jakob Hohwy's book The Predictive Mind out soon in Notre Dame Philsosophical Reviews.
+- My review of Jakob Hohwy's book The Predictive Mind is online at Notre Dame Philsosophical Reviews.

 - Upcoming conference participation: Bayesianism in Perception and Epistemology (Ithaca, NY) and Philosophy of Mind/Epistemology (Bled, Slovenia).

-- Upcoming public philosophy events the 1st and 2nd week of each month: see Philosophy in the Public Interest at NAU for more details.
+- Upcoming public philosophy events each month: see Philosophy in the Public Interest at NAU for more details.

 - Recent conference participation: Moral experience (University of Arizona);1st southwest epistemology conference (University of New Mexico), Cognitive penetration in psychology and ethics (Harvard University), Epistemology of cognitive penetration (Harvard University).